Deep Learning-Based Estimation and Goodness-of-Fit for Large-Scale Confirmatory Item Factor Analysis: Introduction

 Even after surmounting the computational difficulties associated with MML estimation, researchers who wish to assess their confirmatory IFA model's GOF face yet another computational barrier.
 Let $K_j$ denote the number of response categories for item $j$.
 To simplify the presentation, assume all items have the same number of categories such that $K = K_j$ for $j = 1, \ldots, J$.
 GOF assessment for IFA models fitted via MML is typically based on the underlying $K^J$-dimensional multinomial table on which the model is defined.
-Full-information GOF statistics such as Pearson's statistic and the likelihood ratio statistic have inaccurate $p$-values when the number of items and the number of response categories are even moderately large due to the multinomial table's sparseness \citep[e.g., when $J \geq 6$ and $K \geq 5$;][]{Thissen1997}.
-Limited-information GOF statistics overcome the sparsity problem by only utilizing marginals of the multinomial table, thereby ``concentrating'' the information available for testing to obtain more accurate \textit{p}-values and higher power \citep[e.g.,][]{Maydeu-Olivares2005, Maydeu-Olivares2006, Maydeu-Olivares2014}.
+Full-information GOF statistics such as Pearson's statistic and the likelihood ratio statistic have inaccurate $p$-values when the number of items and the number of response categories are even moderately large due to the multinomial table's sparseness \parencite[e.g., when $J \geq 6$ and $K \geq 5$;][]{Thissen1997}.
+Limited-information GOF statistics overcome the sparsity problem by only utilizing marginals of the multinomial table, thereby ``concentrating'' the information available for testing to obtain more accurate \textit{p}-values and higher power \parencite[e.g.,][]{Maydeu-Olivares2005, Maydeu-Olivares2006, Maydeu-Olivares2014}.
 However, calculating limited-information GOF statistics requires high-dimensional numerical integration and is typically computationally intensive.
-Despite efforts to improve computational efficiency for specific IFA models \citep[e.g.,][]{Cai2013}, calculating limited-information GOF statistics for general confirmatory IFA models remains computationally intensive when the number of items, response categories, and factors are all large (e.g., $J \geq 100$, $K \geq 5$, and $P \geq 10$).
+Despite efforts to improve computational efficiency for specific IFA models \parencite[e.g.,][]{Cai2013}, calculating limited-information GOF statistics for general confirmatory IFA models remains computationally intensive when the number of items, response categories, and factors are all large (e.g., $J \geq 100$, $K \geq 5$, and $P \geq 10$).